ruizdurazo/ruizdurazo/notes/on-markdown/index.md

 For inline code, you must wrap the characters with single backticks (`).

 For code blocks, you wrap the code using sets of 3 backticks: 3 to open and 3 to close.
-(In the example below, the backticks are escaped with a backslash `\`)

 In some interpreters you can even specify the name of the programming language after the tickmarks in order to display the corresponding syntax highlighting.
 This works in GitHub.